skilesare/immortality/a_new_constitution/article-vii---commentary.md

 _
 The Congress shall have the power to enforce, by appropriate legislation, the provisions of this article._

-Gives congress the power to enforce and ledgislate the rights given in this article.
+Gives congress the power to enforce and legislate the rights given in this article.